What are Synthetic Drugs?

 When a person who suffers from an addiction to synthetic drugs attempts to quit, the drug user may experience very uncomfortable withdrawal symptoms which can diminish their resolve to maintain abstinence and otherwise complicate early recovery.
 Professional detox programs provide drug users with the support needed to withdraw safely from synthetic drugs and help set a foundation for recovery.

-There are many different types of synthetic drugs.
+There are many different synthetic drugs types.
 Below are a few of the most commonly abused synthetic substances:1

 - PCP: This white powder is a dissociative drug that people use primarily for its hallucinogenic effects.
 There are many synthetic drugs that mimic its effects, such as methoxamine (MXE).
 It can produce delusions and psychosis.22